demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for SaaS Security and select your integration instance.
 3. Enable **Fetches incidents**.
-4. In the *Incident Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
+4. In the *Incident Mirroring Direction* integration parameter, select in which direction you want the incidents to be mirrored:
-    - Incoming - Any changes in the following SaaS Security incidents fields (*state*, *category*, *status*, *assigned_to*, *resolved_by*, *asset_sha256*) will be reflected in Cortex XSOAR incidents.
+    - Incoming — Any changes in the following SaaS Security incidents fields (*state*, *category*, *status*, *assigned_to*, *resolved_by*, *asset_sha256*) will be reflected in Cortex XSOAR incidents.
-    - Outgoing - Any changes in the following Cortex XSOAR incidents fields (*state*, *category*) will be reflected in SaaS Security incidents.
+    - Outgoing — Any changes in the following Cortex XSOAR incidents fields (*state*, *category*) will be reflected in SaaS Security incidents.
-    - Incoming And Outgoing - Changes in Cortex XSOAR incidents and SaaS Security incidents will be reflected in both directions.
+    - (Recommended) Incoming And Outgoing — Changes in Cortex XSOAR incidents and SaaS Security incidents will be reflected in both directions.
-    - None - Turns off incident mirroring.
+    - None — Turns off incident mirroring.
-5. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding incident is closed on SaaS Security side.
+5. (Recommended) Select the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding incident is closed on SaaS Security.
-    - Note that we don't have a closing parameter for the opposite direction (to close incident in SaaS Security which were closed in XSOAR) as this is the only use case we have in the mirror out, when we update the state and category.
+    - There is no closing parameter for the opposite direction (to close incidents in SaaS Security when they are closed in XSOAR). *Close Mirrored XSOAR Incident* is the only use case availabe for *mirrored out*, when the state and category are updated.
-Newly fetched incidents will be mirrored in the chosen direction.
-Note: This will not effect existing incidents.
+Newly fetched incidents will be mirrored in the direction you select.
+However, this selection does not affect existing incidents.

 **Important Notes**
  - For the mirroring to work, the *Incident Mirroring Direction* parameter needs to be set before the incident is fetched.
- - To ensure the mirroring works as expected, mappers are required, both for incoming and outgoing, to map the expected fields in Cortex XSOAR and SaaS Security.
+ - To ensure the mirroring works as expected, mappers are required, both for **Incoming** and **Outgoing**, to map the expected fields in Cortex XSOAR and SaaS Security.
- - The only fields that can be mirrored in from SaaS Security to Cortex XSOAR are:
+ - The only fields that can be *mirrored in* from SaaS Security to Cortex XSOAR are:
     - *state*
     - *category*
     - *status*
     - *assigned_to*
     - *resolved_by*
     - *asset_sha256*
- - The only fields that can be mirror out from XSOAR to SaaS Security are:
+ - The only fields that can be *mirrored out* from XSOAR to SaaS Security are:
     - *state*
     - *category*

-**Note that the categories that can be mirrored out are only for closed incident due to an API limitation.**
+**Note that the categories that can be mirrored out are only for closed incidents due to an API limitation.**

+## Create the Client ID and Client Secret on SaaS Security
+In the SaaS Security UI, do the following:
+Note: For more information see [SaaS Security Administrator's Guide|https://docs.paloaltonetworks.com/saas-security/saas-security-admin/saas-security-api/syslog-and-api-integration/api-client-integration/add-your-api-client-app.html]
+1. Navigate to **Settings** > **External Service**.
+2. Click **Add API Client**.
+3. Specify a unique name for the API client.
+4. Authorize the API client for the required scopes.
+You use these scopes in the POST request to the /oauth/token endpoint.
+The Required Scopes are:
+    - Log access — Access log files.
+You can either provide this API client log access or add a syslog receiver for this purpose.
+    - Incident management — Retrieve and change the incident status.
+    - Quarantine management — Quarantine assets and restore quarantined assets.
+6. Copy the Client ID and Client Secret.
+Tip: Record your API client secret somewhere safe.
+For security purposes, it’s only shown when you create or reset the API client.
+If you lose your secret, you must reset it, which removes access for any integrations that still use the previous secret.
+6. Add the **Client ID** and **Client Secret** to Cortex XSOAR.

 ## Commands